Apple delays employees' return to office indefinitely

 Mr Cook also strongly encouraged employees to receive vaccinations and booster shots, saying "this is by far the best way to keep you and your community safe".

 Apple had previously delayed its office-return plans - from June, September, October and January.
-The latest decision comes the same week that the company restored its mask mandate to all retail stores in the United States and temporarily shut three locations because of rising Covid-19 cases among staff.
+The latest decision comes the same week that the firm restored its mask mandate to all its retail stores in the United States and temporarily shut three locations because of rising Covid-19 cases among the staff.

 "These funds are intended to help you with your home workspace and can be used as you see fit.
-You will be receiving more information about this shortly," he said.
+You will be receiving more information about this shortly," said Mr Cook.

-When Apple's staff eventually returns to the office, they will be expected to work in-person on Mondays, Tuesdays and Thursdays.
-They will be allowed to work from home on Wednesdays and Fridays depending on their team.
+When Apple's staff eventually return to the workplace, they will be expected to be in the office on Mondays, Tuesdays and Thursdays.
+They will be allowed to work from home on Wednesdays and Fridays, depending on their team.
 The company is also offering an additional one month of work-from-home time.

 Apple workers will get at least four weeks of notice before a new back-to-office deadline takes effect, Mr Cook said.